 See what I mean.
 Start the story as late as possible.

 Another example is Islands.

-Islands features Marcus, a wealthy English businessman who is widowed and very unhappy.
-He owns a house on a Greek island, where he meets Callie, the daughter of his maid (who has broken her leg, removing her from the scene – Callie is on holiday from university, so steps in to take her mother’s place).
-Once again, I had the overall structure and all the key scences in my head from weeks of thinking about the story before I began writing it.
+Islands features Marcus, a wealthy English businessman who is widowed and very lonely.
+He owns a house on a Greek island, where he meets Callie, the daughter of his maid (who has broken her leg, removing her from the scene – Callie is on holiday from her university studies in Athens, so steps in to take her mother’s place).
+Once again, I had the overall structure and all the key scenes in my head from weeks of thinking about the story before I began writing it.
 What I didn’t have was the opening scene.
 I wrote an opening where Marcus was building the house with his wife, and one where the locals watched its construction and the arrival of the foreigners and their glamorous friends.
 They provided context, but they started the story too far way from the actual story, so I deleted them.
 Instead, I started the story with Marcus arriving immediately before he’s about to meet Callie.
-Not at the moment they first see each other – I gave the reader a page of figuring out where they were and getting to know Marcus first – but close enough that the story is in motion right from the very beginning.
+Not at the moment they first see each other – I gave the reader a page of figuring out where the story was set and getting to know Marcus first – but close enough that the story is in motion right from the very beginning.
 The lesson was the same – start the story as late as possible.